shautvast/solarmon/README.md

 # solarmon
 * charts solaredge inverter data using its REST api like their app also does
-* sends alerts if at 12:00 no output is measured
+* sends alerts if at 12:00 no output is measured.
+Mine had died without a word last summer...
 * alerting on your phone using pushover

 **start**